wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 Remember to wrap the search form and search results with `{% if user.authenticated %}` and `{% endif %}`, so that only authenticated users can search.
 You don't want random users to be wasting your Bing Search budget!

 ### Updating the Category View
 Update the category view to handle a HTTP `POST` request (i.e. when the user submits a search) and inject the results list into the context.
 The following code demonstrates this new functionality.

 {lang="python",linenos=off}
 	def show_category(request, category_name_slug):
-	    # Create a context dictionary which we can pass
+	    # Create a context dictionary that we can pass
 	    # to the template rendering engine.
 	    context_dict = {}